 As the pandemic continued, however, rates started to slow, reaching the low that we see now.
 But professionals aren’t so sure that it’s going to last.
 In fact, they believe that we might be in for a new boom in divorces once the pandemic is over and people start returning to their normal lives.

 After all, once the pandemic has ended, it’s likely that much of the uncertainty that people have been facing will also start to clear up, and they’ll be more willing to take on the risks and the side effects that come with ending a marriage.

 Divorce Consultation: Protect What Matters Most

 If you’re not sure whether divorce is the right decision for you and your family, you should consider having a divorce consultation.
-During a pre-divorce consultation, a divorce attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
-At this point, you have not hired a divorce lawyer: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.
+During a pre-divorce consultation, an attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
+At this point, you have not hired a lawyer: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.

 A divorce consultation can help answer some of the following questions: